flashwebdeveloper/maka-cli/README.md

 $ maka g:route todos/edit todos/:id/edit
 $ maka g:publish todos
 $ maka g:stylesheet main
-$ maka g:package username:packageName
+$ maka g:package username:packageName. 		# Create an atmosphere package that can be published
-$ maka g:package packageName
+$ maka g:package packageName				# Create a meteor package that is local

 Help:
 $ maka g
 ```

 ## Options

-Currently there is a problem with Safari, so use Chrome and go to http://localhost:3000/graphiql to see the server running!

 The following parameters can be specified:
 ```